noroadsleft/qmk_configurator/docs/deploy-windows.md

 1. Download the latest `nvm-setup.zip` for [nvm-windows] and extract it.
 2. Run the `nvm-setup.exe` therein, and follow the prompts.
-3. Open a Command Prompt window and install the desired version(s) of Node.js using `nvm install <version>`.
+3. Open a Command Prompt window and install the desired version of Node.js using `nvm install <version>`.
    - QMK Configurator's required version of Node.js will be defined in the `.nvmrc` file in the root directory of the `qmk_configurator` repository.
-4. Configure the desired Node.js version using `nvm use <version>`.
+4. Configure the desired Node.js version using `nvm use`.
 5. Install Yarn using `npm i -g yarn`.
 6. [Deploy the QMK Configurator.]